gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 #### Driving the english style {#exercise:englishDriver}

 The task is to make the Duckiebot drive on the left side of the road.
-An appropriate parameter in the code snippet provided above is sufficient to finish this task.
+An appropriate parameter in the [provided code snippet](#histogramfilter) is sufficient to finish this task.

 <end/>